sandeep40/googleMap/README.md

    - Input Parameters of GtCalendar Widget
       - firstDate - DateTime -  To set first initial date.
       - lastDate - DateTime - To set end of the date.
-      - focusedDay - DateTime - We will shift focus from day.
+      - focusedDay - DateTime - DateTime that determines which days are currently visible and focused.
-      - selectedDay - DateTime -
+      - selectedDay - DateTime - Custom builder for day cells that are currently marked as selected.
       - rangeStartDay - DateTime - Custom builder for a day cell that is the start of current range selection.
       - rangeEndDay - DateTime - Custom a day cell that is the end of current range day.
-      - calendarFormat - CalenderFormate - Set Calender format.
+      - calendarFormat - CalenderFormate - Specifies TableCalendar's current format.
       - rangeSelectionMode - RangeSelectionMode -
       - eventLoader - Function(DateTime) List<dynamic> -
-      - calenderStyle - CalenderStyle -
+      - calenderStyle - CalenderStyle - Style for TableCalendar's content.
       - calenderBuilder - CalendarBuilders -
       - onDaySelected - Function(DateTime, DateTime) -
       - onRangeSelected - Function(DateTime, DateTime) -
       - onFormatChanged - Function(CalendarFormat) -